Planned Parenthood says Colorado shooter opposed abortion

 Dear, a 57-year-old South Carolina native who moved to Colorado, made the remarks during his arrest after a standoff lasting several hours at the Colorado Springs clinic on Friday, NBC News and other media outlets reported, citing unnamed law enforcement authorities.
 Reuters was unable to independently confirm the reports.

-While Dear's reported remarks could hint at a possible motive for the rampage, which killed three people and wounded nine, NBC's sources stressed that investigators were still not sure why the attack was launched.
+While Dear's reported remarks could hint at a possible motive for Friday's rampage, NBC's sources stressed that investigators were still not sure why the gunman launched the attack.

-Authorities have steadfastly declined to discuss a motive, saying their investigation was still under way.
+Authorities have steadfastly declined to discuss a motive for the attack, saying their investigation was still under way.

-Colorado Springs police, in a tweet on Sunday, said unofficial leaks could jeopardize the investigation and prosecution, without specifically mentioning the words attributed to Dear.
+But Colorado Springs police on Sunday sent a tweet that said unofficial leaks could jeopardize the investigation and prosecution, without specifically mentioning the words attributed to Dear.

 Dear, who appeared to have moved to a remote community in Colorado last year, has been jailed ahead of a court appearance scheduled for Monday.